|How We Retired at 43

 of what we have invested is in taxable Vanguard Index Funds for use

-over the next 15 years.
+over our first 15 years.
 The other half is in 401K and Roth IRA accounts

 and will remain untapped (continuing to grow) until age 60.